 The Experiment in International Living is the most experienced provider of accredited summer abroad programs for high school students and a leader in international virtual exchange.
-For more than 85 years, our multi-week immersive programs have allowed students to explore the world through hands-on experiences and homestays in local communities through the lens of a specific theme.
-With 30 programs in 26 countries, The Experiment provides hundreds of students each year with invaluable cultural, interpersonal, leadership, language, and college-prep skills that help them thrive in diverse environments and careers.
+For over 90 years, our multi-week immersive programs have allowed students to experience the world through hands-on learning and homestays in communities through the lens of a specific theme.
+The Experiment provides hundreds of students each year with invaluable cultural, interpersonal, leadership, language, and collegeprep skills that help them thrive in diverse environments and careers.